Progressive Conservative Party of Newfoundland and Labrador: Marshall era (2014)

-Paul Davis (2014 to 2015)
+Davis era (2014–2015)

 Davis was sworn in as the 12th Premier of Newfoundland and Labrador on 26 September 2014.
 It is believed that Davis is the first premier in Canadian history to have previously worked as a Police Officer.

 At the swearing in ceremony for his cabinet on 30 September 2014, Davis announced that the Department of Justice would now be titled the Department of Public Safety and that the Fire and Emergency Services portfolio would now fall under the department.
 In a surprise move Davis announced that St. John's lawyer Judy Manning would serve as the department's new minister, despite not being an elected member of the House of Assembly.
 Davis received criticism for dropping justice from the department's name as well as the appointment of Manning, due to her being unelected and not willing to seek a seat in the House of Assembly until the next election.
 Representative from the provincial branch of the Canadian Bar Association met with Davis on 10 October 2014, to question him on why the former Department of Justice was replaced with the Department of Public Safety.
 Following the meeting Davis announced the department would be renamed the Department of Justice and Public Safety.